 Helen Hodgson 31:34

 Yeah, well, if you go back to a time before, most of the listeners of this podcast were probably born back in the 1990s, when the system was designed, was far more usual for people to set a career path.
 And to keep on that career, there might change employers a few times, but their direction was pretty much stable over most of their working life.
 And so the system was designed to suit people who have long term stable employment.
-So they're super would come out regularly, it would go into the account, and then when they retired, they would be able to access it.
+So their super would come out regularly, it would go into the account, and then when they retired, they would be able to access it.
 Now, the reason why I say that it's actually based on a proportion of your wages.
 And if you get regular wages, then you super will come in regularly.
 The problem is once you start to talk about people in the gig economy, or people with multiple casual part time works, their wages aren't consistent, which means the superannuation isn't consistent.
 So what will happen is, assuming that your job is one where the employer does have to take super out, you'll have these periods of time when it's low or high.
 And it's really hard to plan and structure around that.
 The other problem with the gig economy is that quite often, it's set up in a way, which means the employer doesn't have any obligation to pay super for you and you might not even know this, we've all heard some very sad stories about people who've had accidents that have been seriously injured while they're out delivering food or whatever.
 And they haven't had any insurance through their employer.
 It's the same problem with super, if you're not going to class as an employee, or somebody who has regular work where you are providing a service, there's a bit of an exception there, then they don't have to take out any super at all.
 And you might reach the point where you say, well, I've been working for the last 10 years.
 And I don't have anything in my super account, because nobody's been putting it in there automatically.
 And I haven't put anything away for myself.
 So one of the things I would say is that if you are in that situation, you should always be very aware.
 And keep an eye on what's happening.
 And if you've got the spare money, put it aside into super so that you've got it there for the future.

 Blaize Pengilly 34:04